Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet

 9) Systemic illness

-In older cats, recurring vomiting can be tied to kidney disease, liver disease, thyroid disease, or other broader medical problems.
-That is one reason bloodwork becomes more important when vomiting becomes frequent.
+In older cats, repeated vomiting can also be tied to kidney disease, thyroid disease, liver disease, or other wider medical problems.

 10) Intestinal obstruction

-This is the one you never want to miss.
-Cats can swallow string, ribbon, plastic, hair ties, foam toys, or fabric.
-Repeated vomiting plus pain, no appetite, or repeated retching should always raise concern.
+This is one of the causes you never want to miss.
+Cats can swallow string, ribbon, plastic, hair ties, or bits of foam or fabric.
+Repeated vomiting plus pain or refusal to eat deserves fast attention.

-5) What you can safely do at home (first 24 hours)
+5) What you can safely do at home in the first 24 hours

-If your cat vomited once or twice and otherwise seems bright, is breathing normally, not weak, and not obviously painful, calm home monitoring may make sense.
+If your cat vomited once or twice and otherwise seems bright, is breathing normally, and is not obviously painful, calm home monitoring may make sense.
 If red flags show up, skip home care and go straight to When to call the vet.

 First 24 hours checklist:

-• ✅ Watch for nausea signs like lip licking, drooling, swallowing, hiding
+• Watch for nausea signs like lip licking, drooling, swallowing, or hiding

 Step 1: Protect hydration

 Vomiting pulls fluid out of the body.
-Offer fresh water in a quiet place and keep an eye on whether your cat is still drinking and urinating normally.
+Offer fresh water in a quiet place and notice whether your cat is still drinking and urinating normally.

 Step 2: Do not panic-switch foods